Martin8617/Defi-Wallet-for-Raspberry-Pi/README.md

 ![Defi-Wallet-02](https://user-images.githubusercontent.com/79512509/179745384-211f408b-8476-4254-bb34-2798e49ec7d7.png)

-There are actually 3 different ways `(i./ii./iii.)` to set up a Defi Wallet (Desktop App including DeFi Node), however don't mix up!
+There are actually 2 different ways `(i. or ii.)` to set up a Defi Wallet (Desktop App including DeFi Node), however don't mix up!
 You have to decide for one of the different ways.
 Because you are here, I guess you have decided to use my AppImage😉:

 - Setup the Raspberry Pi with the offical [Raspberry Pi OS](https://www.raspberrypi.org/software/).
 Next you have to install the Defi Wallet on your Raspberry Pi:
-  1) Using the AppImage from [here (from this page)](https://github.com/Martin8617/Defi-Wallet-for-Raspberry-Pi/releases).
+  1) Using the AppImage from [here (from the release page)](https://github.com/Martin8617/Defi-Wallet-for-Raspberry-Pi/releases).
   2) Using the Script from [DefiNode](https://github.com/DefiNode/DeFiNode/blob/main/README.md#download-script-and-execution).
 Follow the steps as descripted and build your own Defi Wallet.

-- Setup the Raspberry Pi with the DeFi-Node-Raspi-Image:

-  3) Using the Raspberry Pi Image provided on [Google Drive](https://drive.google.com/drive/folders/1yGWeP8gqt5JNypeeJTZ-0aqh-k04m7Jj?usp=sharing) with the [RaspberryPI Imager](https://www.raspberrypi.org/software/).

 ## Howto Start

 - You [download the desktop app](https://github.com/Martin8617/Defi-Wallet-for-Raspberry-Pi/releases) for your Raspberry Pi.
 - You can check for official DeFiChain [releases](https://github.com/DeFiCh/app/releases) for latest downloadable installers for Windows, Mac and Linux, however they have no release for the Raspberry - that's why you are here.

-After download the AppImage, save the file where you want (e.g. /home/user/desktop/), mark the file as executable (right-klick the icon, choose preferences) and run the AppImage - that's all..., wait one new thing you have to consider:
+After download the AppImage, save the file where you want (e.g. /home/user/desktop/), mark the file as executable (right-klick the icon, choose preferences and mark as executable) and run the AppImage - that's all..., wait one new thing you have to consider:

 ### Install dependencies for sandbox
 AppImages based on Electron require the kernel to be configured in a certain way to allow for its sandboxing to work as intended.
 Many distributions come with this configured out of the box, but not Raspberry OS.
 Specially the new Raspberry OS Bullseye does not allow to run appimages.
 This issue is fixed by installing: